-- Running the installer to perform a base installation of the suite's products - Running Fusion Middleware Configuration Wizard to deploy one or more of the suite's products as applications to an Oracle WebLogic Server domain
+- You run the installer to perform a base installation of the suite's products. - You run Fusion Middleware Configuration Wizard to deploy one or more of the suite's products as applications to an Oracle WebLogic Server domain.

 Table 1-1 lists the sections in the guide that provide information about the preinstallation, installation, and postinstallation tasks.